jlsfernandez/O365-Starter-Intranet/README.md

  * Design an mobile considerations
  * The navigation system
  * The authoring experience
- * Multilingual features
+ * The multilingual features
  * The search experience
  * Analytics with Azure

 What's next?

-* Comments and social features
+* Comments and social features with Yammer

 ### Set up your environment ###

-Before starting, you need to install some prerequisites:
+Before starting, you'll need to install some prerequisites:

 - Install the last release of [PnP PowerShell cmdlets SharePointPnPPowerShellOnline](https://github.com/OfficeDev/PnP-PowerShell/releases).
  (We recommend to use the June 2016 Intermediate 3 version, there are some issues with the August 2016 version)